BUILDING THE NEXT-GEN MATERIALS INDUSTRY

 Alyssa Whited, Global Director of Marketing, Call It Spring

 To support the growth of the market for next-gen materials, we are creating an industry ecosystem of retailers, brands, entrepreneurs, scientists, investors, advisors, academia, business incubators, raw material suppliers, mills, and nonprofits.
-We are at the center of the ecosystem to help catapult the industry forward.
+We are at the center of the ecosystem to accelerate industry-side change.
 By expediting innovation, materials can meet the quality, sustainability, and price point that the industry demands.